 8. Rockhurst University

 Rockhurst University is in Kansas City Missouri, but just across the river from Kansas, and their paralegal studies certificate is popular and available to Kansas Students.
 Courses are taught by practicing attorneys and judges, so students get an idea of what the real world law world is like as they develop the skills to work in law offices.
-A grade of C or better in all legal classes is required in this paralegal programs in Kansas.
+A grade of C or better in all legal classes is required in this paralegal program in Kansas.

 Rockhurst is a four-year Jesuit, liberal arts college offering programs for undergraduate and graduate students in the urban areas of Kansas City.
 Rockhurst has less than 3,000 students and has high academic standards.
 Regardless of major, a GPA of 3.62 is required to remain in good standing.
 Rockhurst has high standards and is in the top 17 percent nationally on return on investment for students.